MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-- A materialized view that deduplicates the source table, based on `EventId` column, by using a lookback of 6 hours.
-Records will be deduplicated only against records ingested 6 hours before current records:
+- Create a materialized view that deduplicates the source table, based on the `EventId` column, by using a lookback of 6 hours.
+Records will be deduplicated against only records ingested 6 hours before current records:

     <!-- csl -->
     ```